 Combine sake, sesame oil, ginger, garlic, water and soy sauce in a small bowl.

 Pour the mixture over the chicken, making sure it is well coated.
-Seal bag and refrigerate for 2-4 hours.
+Seal bag and refrigerate for 2 to 4 hours.

 Preheat grill for medium-high heat.

 Remove chicken from bag, reserving marinade.
 Set chicken onto a clean plate.
 Place reserved marinade into a pot and bring to a boil.
-Reduce heat and simmer on low for 2-3 minutes and remove from heat.
+Reduce heat and simmer on low for 2 to 3 minutes and remove from heat.

-Place chicken onto grill and baste liberally with reserved marinade, and cook for 5-7 minutes.
+Place chicken onto the grill and baste liberally with reserved marinade, and cook for 5 to 7 minutes.

-Turn chicken, baste, and allow to cook for another 6-8 minutes or until internal temperature reaches 165 degrees F. Discard any remaining marinade.
+Turn chicken, baste, and allow to cook for another 6 to 8 minutes or until internal temperature reaches 165 F. Discard any remaining marinade.

 Once cooked, remove breasts from grill and place onto a platter and serve.